-Historical documents and oral histories indicate the process of resettlement involved relocating Montaukett houses from Indians Fields to Freetown.
-For example, an 1885 indenture record states that Benson agreed to transfer a twelve-acre parcel at Freetown to George Fowler and his relatives; Benson also agreed to transport “the materials of the houses belonging to the above mentioned Indians [Fowler and his relatives], now on Montauk, to the above described lands in Free Town and their re-erection thereon…”, which suggests that the Fowler family’s dwellings at Indian Fields were dismantled, then the building materials were moved to Freetown for rebuilding.
+Historical documents and oral histories indicate the process of resettlement involved dismantling Montaukett houses for relocation from Indians Fields to Freetown.
+For example, an 1885 indenture record states that Benson agreed to transfer a twelve-acre parcel at Freetown to George Fowler and his relatives; Benson also agreed to transport “the materials of the houses belonging to the above mentioned Indians [Fowler and his relatives], now on Montauk, to the above-described lands in Free Town and their re-erection thereon…”, which suggests that the Fowler family’s dwellings at Indian Fields were dismantled, then the building materials were sent to Freetown, where the structures were rebuilt along with the displaced community.
 While research continues into the origins of the Fowler House and its building materials, the property has important stories to tell about the lives of the Fowlers and the resilience of Montauketts throughout the late 19th and 20th centuries.

-Preservation Long Island advocates for stabilizing the structure according to the Secretary of the Interior’s Standards for Preservation until a rehabilitation plan is in place to open the site as a public center for Montaukett culture and history.
-By bringing attention to underrepresented sites of Montaukett culture on Long Island, SPLIA also advocates for greater recognition of places with significant ties to Long Island’s past and present American Indian communities.
+Preservation Long Island advocates for maintaining the property according to the Secretary of the Interior’s Standards for Preservation until a comprehensive plan is in place to open the house and grounds as a public center for Montaukett culture and history.
+By bringing attention to underrepresented sites of Montaukett culture on Long Island, we also advocate for greater recognition of places with significant ties to Long Island’s past and present American Indian communities.

 Preservation of the Fowler House would greatly benefit from the resources and recognition made possible by restoration the Monatukett Indian Nation’s tribal status.
 Over 100 years ago, a New York State judge decided that the Montaukett Indian Nation was extinct, despite the presence of a number of Montauketts in the courtroom when the ruling was made.

-In June 2017, a bill to grant official New York State recognition to the Montauketts, introduced by State Assemblyman Fred Thiele (I-Sag Harbor) and State Senator Ken LaValle (R-Port Jefferson), passed both chambers of the NYS Legislature unanimously.
-Unfortunately, Governor Andrew Cuomo vetoed the bill on November 30, 2017 and a veto override is unlikely since the legislature is not in session.
+Bills to grant official New York State recognition to the Montauketts were introduced in 2013, 2017, and 2018 by State Assemblyman Fred Thiele (I-Sag Harbor) and State Senator Ken LaValle (R-Port Jefferson).
+Although all three bills passed both chambers of the NYS Legislature, they were all vetoed by Governor Andrew Cuomo.

 Nevertheless, the campaign to restore tribal recognition for Long Island’s Montaukett Indian Nation continues!
 You can help by contacting Governor Andrew Cuomo to let him know you support restoring the Montaukett’s tribal status.